chanzuckerberg/cellxgene/docs/index.md

 Whether you need to visualize one thousand cells or one million, cellxgene helps you gain insight into your single-cell data.

-To install cellxgene you need Python 3.6+.
+To install cellxgene you need Python 3.6+ (Note: At this moment Python 3.9 is not supported).
 We recommend [installing cellxgene into a conda or virtual environment.](posts/install)

 Install the package.
 ``` bash